List of the busiest airports in Asia

-This is a list of busiest airports in Asia, ranked by total passengers per year, which includes arrival, departure and transit passengers.
-Beijing Capital International Airport has been the busiest airport in Asia since 2009.
-The tables also shows the percentage change in total passenger traffic over last year.
+This is a list of the 50 busiest airports in Asia, ranked by total passengers per year, which includes arrival, departure, and transit passengers.
+The tables also show the percentage change in total passenger traffic over last year.
 Asian airports are those that are located in the 48 countries and 6 dependent states as defined by UN and fall within the Asian region.